percona/pmm/docs/using/alerting.md

 # Integrated Alerting

+*Integrated Alerting* lets you know when certain system events occur.

+!!! alert alert-warning "Warning"
+    Integrated alerting is a technical preview and is subject to change.

 ---

 [TOC]

 ---

+## Definitions

+- Alerts happen when their criteria (*alert rules*) are met; an *alert* is the result of an *alert rule* firing.
+- Alert rules are based on *alert rule templates*.
+We provide a default set of templates.
+You can use them as-is, or modify and extend them to create new ones.

-!!! alert alert-warning "Warning"
+!!! alert alert-info "Note"
-    Integrated alerting is a technical preview and is subject to change.
+    PMM's *Integrated Alerting* is a customized and separate instance of the Prometheus Alertmanager, and distinct from Grafana's alerting functionality.

-## Alerts
+## Prerequisites

-An alert has a name, a summary, a description, and a definition as a set of rules.

-- Name: A unique name for the alert
-- Summary: A short summary
-- Description: A long description

-The definition includes:

-- Frequency: How often to check whether the rule matches any events
-- Service level agreement/objective (SLA/SLO): an expression of the expected availability for the application (e.g. 99.99% uptime)

----
+- Activate *Integrated Alerting*: Select *PMM-->PMM Settings--Advanced Settings*, turn on *Integrated Alerting* and click *Apply changes*.

+- Set up a communication channel: When the *Communication* tab appears, select it.
+Enter details for *Email* or *Slack*. ([Read more](../how-to/configure.md#advanced-settings))

-To open the *Integrated Alerting* page:
+## Open the *Integrated Alerting* page

 - From the left menu, select {{ icon.bell }} *Alerting*, {{ icon.listul }} *Integrated Alerting*

+!!! alert alert-info "Note"
+    The *Alerting* menu also lists <i class="uil uil-list-ul"></i> *Alert Rules* and <i class="uil uil-comment-alt-share"></i> *Notification Channels*.
+These are for Grafana's alerting functionality.

 This page has four tabs.

-1. *Alerts*: Lists any alerts.
+1. *Alerts*: Shows alerts (if any).

     ![](../_images/PMM_Integrated_Alerting_Alerts.jpg)

-2. *Alert Rules*: Lists rule definitions.
+2. *Alert Rules*: Shows rule definitions.

     ![](../_images/PMM_Integrated_Alerting_Alert_Rules.jpg)

-3. *Alert Rule Templates*: Lists Alert rule templates.
+3. *Alert Rule Templates*: Lists rule templates.

     ![](../_images/PMM_Integrated_Alerting_Alert_Rule_Templates.jpg)